Interplanetary contamination: Study and analyses from orbit

-During the “Exploration Telerobotics Symposium" in 2012 experts on telerobotics from industry, NASA and academics met to discuss telerobotics, and its applications to space exploration.
+During the “Exploration Telerobotics Symposium" in 2012, experts on telerobotics from industry, NASA, and academics met to discuss telerobotics and its applications to space exploration.
 Amongst other issues, particular attention was given to Mars missions and a Mars sample-return.

-They came to the conclusion that telerobotic approaches could permit direct study of the samples on the Mars surface via telepresence from Mars orbit, permitting rapid exploration and use of human cognition to take advantage of chance discoveries and feedback from the results obtained so far.
+They came to the conclusion that telerobotic approaches could permit direct study of the samples on the Mars surface via telepresence from Mars orbit, permitting rapid exploration and use of human cognition to take advantage of chance discoveries and feedback from the results obtained.

 They found that telepresence exploration of Mars has many advantages.
 The astronauts have near real-time control of the robots, and can respond immediately to discoveries.
 It also prevents contamination both ways and has mobility benefits as well.